jberkowski/Cracking-Codes-With-Python/README.md

  **Note:** SYMBOLS constant must be the same for encryption and decyption of the message.
 It can be changed to match required list of symbols.
  **Imported modules:**
     - pyperclip (not compulsory).

+- caesarHacker.py - Performs a brute-force attack against message encrypted with Caesar Cipher.
+Input is a text string (encrypted message).
+Output is list of strings, each line represents encrypted string shifted 'downwards' by a 'key' value.
+User has to check for correct decryption manually.
+**Note:** SYMBOLS constant must be the same as in program that encrypted the message.
+**Imported modules:**
+    - none.

 ## Contributing: